 The MSCS is also available directly online from the Mindfulness journal site, along with the abstract and references; and more information may be found on the author's website: www.catherinecookcottone.com.

 III.
-Full information on ProQOL may be found on the measure's website at www.proqol.org, including the questionnaire and manual.
+Full information on ProQOL may be found on the measure's website at www.proqol.org, including the questionnaire.

 IV.
 Jason Hotchkiss has also just published: